Getting started with the Pomodoro technique

 But, these “unnatural” breaks actually help you resume your work faster.
-When you take a break at fixed intervals, chances are you have left something half-finished, so you’ll have no problem with continuing afterwards.
+When you take a break at fixed intervals, chances are you have left something half-finished, so you’ll have no problem with continuing afterward.
 The break may even serve you as the time to think about the matters you can tweak and be more creative with when you resume work.

 In contrast, when you take a “natural” break, i.e. when the task is most difficult, once you resume your work, chances are you still won’t have a solution to your problem, which will make you feel demoralized and unmotivated.

 The rules state you should stop working on your task as soon as you hear the sound alarm, which can be counterproductive if you’re doing well with your work.

 But, you may want to disregard Pomodoro when you’re making progress.
 If you feel you’re doing especially well with a part of a project, you shouldn’t feel obligated to stop after 25 minutes; you can simply go on until you feel the time is right for a break.

-Some people may thrive with the prescribed “25 minute work sessions” and “5 minute breaks”, but others may find that other time intervals work better for them.
+Some people may thrive with the prescribed “25-minute work sessions” and “5 minute breaks”, but others may find that other time intervals work better for them.
 So, you may want to tweak the rules to fit your needs.

 For example, if you’re a programmer, you’ll probably have a number of smaller tasks, tasks that take you about 10 minutes.
-So, you’ll probably work best if you work in 10 minute Pomodoros.
+So, you’ll probably work best if you work in 10-minute Pomodoros.

 And maybe you feel stressed over the thought that a timer is counting down the precious seconds of your break time?
-You may want to choose to set off the timer when on a break, and make break time more flexible.
+You may want to choose to set off the timer when on a break and make break time more flexible.